Skip to main content

 How Lakeville South advanced to the 4A final

-As the defending state champs in Class 4A, and loaded with an enviable cache of volleyball talent, Lakeville South coach Stephen Willingham’s plan for repeating included an important lesson: the Cougars were going to be the focus of every team they played this season.
+As the defending state champ in Class 4A, and loaded with an enviable cache of volleyball talent, Lakeville South’s plan for repeating included an important lesson, coach Stephen Willingham said: The Cougars were going to be the focus of every team they played this season.
 Dealing with the extra attention is part of being a champion.

 “Our coaches always tell us, ‘You have a target on your backs.
-Everybody is gonna play their best against you because they want to take that championship’, ” junior middle blocker Graced Hertaus said.
+Everybody is gonna play their best against you because they want to take that championship,’ ” junior middle blocker Grace Hertaus said.

-Roseville played fearlessly, even taking a late 21-17 lead in the third set, but bigger Lakeville South wore them down.
+Roseville played fearlessly, even taking a late 21-17 lead in the third set, but bigger Lakeville South wore the Raiders down.

 “We’re prepped for that,” Herthaus said.
 “We’re ready for them to show us their best, but then, we have to give our best game, too.”